 Consult the Science Gateways Community Institute site for more information.

-The first phase, available now, of the Stampede2 rollout features the second generation of processors based on Intel's Many Integrated Core (MIC) architecture.
+The first phase, of the Stampede2 rollout features the second generation of processors based on Intel's Many Integrated Core (MIC) architecture.
 These 4,200 Knights Landing (KNL) nodes represent a radical break with the first generation Knights Corner (KNC) MIC coprocessor.
 Unlike the legacy KNC, a Stampede KNL is not a coprocessor: each 68-core KNL is a stand-alone, self-booting processor that is the sole processor in its node.

 Continuing this submission period, access to XSEDE storage resources along with compute resources will need to be requested and justified, both in the XSEDE Resource Allocation System (XRAS) and in the body of the proposal's main document.
 The following XSEDE sites will be offering allocatable storage facilities, these are: